YaoGroup/ServerMantaince/README.md

 - https://researchcomputing.princeton.edu/support/knowledge-base/python

-#### b-2.2 A helper tools for batch submitting jobs to the cluster
+#### b-2.2 A helper tool for batch submitting jobs to the cluster

+Before reading this section, be sure you understand the basics of a Slurm script (b-2.1).

-For example, in our [Shelf 2D](https://github.com/YaoGroup/IceShelf2D), we have a script file `script_inverse.py` for inversion of hardness.
+To understand the use case of the helper tool, take our [Shelf 2D](https://github.com/YaoGroup/IceShelf2D) as example.
+We have a script file `script_inverse.py` for inversion of hardness.
 One can run the script via terminal:
 ```
 python script_inverse.py 0.001 -o ./output_dir
 ```